 To lend credence to what he sees as elites despoiling the public’s beach experience at Squibnocket while enhancing their own, Mr. Liman pointed out that some Squibnocket Farm owners enjoy a 75 percent reduction on their annual real estate taxes by dubbing some of their beachfront public.

-He said the owners have nicknamed one such stretch of beach the Squibnocket Bass and Beach Club.
+He said the owners have nicknamed one such stretch of beach the Squibnocket Bass and Surf Club.
 Chilmark assistant assessor Pam Bunker confirmed that a limited partnership that owns map 38, lot 1, enjoys a chapter 61B real estate reduction.
 The market assessment value of the beach lot is $1,326,440, but the partnership only pays taxes on $331,610, she said.
 She confirmed that among other criteria, the public need only be allowed access to the beach once a year for the property to qualify for the reduction.

 Mr. Liman shared with The Times a comment from a commenter that recently appeared on the online petition board Citizens Against the Bridge, which is geared to resist the causeway and drum up further resistance to the causeway.